BeastBrock/5sim/README.md

 Its more easy to use then using a custom prefix like ! and run a helpcommand to list all commands.
 It is secure and will only show the responses on your side in a hidden embed.
 This embed will only be shown to you so its not possible for the owner to login into the bot and see the secret stuff.
 You can run these commands in Guilds or DMs with no risk of the data being leaked

+I got a issue and i not know how to solve it! make sure to look on closed issues first to see if it was solved already.
+If you open a issue that already got solved i will add the duplicated label and mention the closed issue